Featured Photo Credit: Sean R. Heavey

 Glasgow is nothing if not festive.
 Named at random after Glasgow, Scotland (we're talking stopping a spinning globe with a single finger random), the town loves to throw parades and other celebrations, some featuring the Scotties, the high school mascot.
 The local chamber hosts an impressive amount of events

-in the year, including an Ice Fishing Tournament, a Christmas Parade, the NEMT Fair Concert, the Blues and Brews Festival and more.
+in the year, including an Ice Fishing Tournament, a Christmas Parade, the NEMT Fair Concert, the Longest Dam Race, Milk River Catfish Days, Colbrese Memorial Red Cup Golf Tournament, Alive at Five and many more.

 Photo courtesy of Glasgow Chamber of Commerce